XXXDENDACION/FunctionJs-LearnJs-/README.md

 # FunctionJs-LearnJs-
- Ыtudy Js through the creation of functions - utilities
+ Study Js through the creation of functions - utilities